-by Tom "Rocks, Dirt, Weeds, Tree Branches, Hollywood" Dark
+by Tom "Rocks, Dirt, Weeds, Twigs, Hollywood" Dark

 ABIQUIU, NEW MEXICO 12:28:16 P.M.
 How remote is where we live, you ask?
 So far this month four census takers have pulled timidly into our driveway hoping for directions.
 We're not on their census lists.
 They can't tell if we're real, as we haven't got a mailing address.